Isospectral metrics on weighted projective spaces: Orbifold preliminaries

 However, all pairs of isospectral orbifolds above are good.
 More precisely, they are either of the form $M/\Gamma_1, M/\Gamma_2$ with $\Gamma_i$ discrete subgroups of the isometry group of a Riemannian manifold $M$ or (in the case of \cite{sutton10}) $M_1/\Gamma_1, M_2/\Gamma_2$ with $M_1,M_2$ isospectral compact Riemannian manifolds and each $\Gamma_i$ a finite subgroup of the isometry group of $M_i$.
 It has been shown in \cite[Proposition 3.4(ii)]{MR2044174} that the first type cannot give an isospectral pair of a Riemannian manifold and a singular orbifold.
 An analogous argument (also using the heat kernel expansion from \cite{MR2433665}, see \cite{sutton10,weilandt10}) shows that the second type cannot yield such a pair, either.

 These observations are the basis for our interest in the spectral geometry of bad orbifolds.
-The only obvious way to construct isospectral bad orbifolds using known constructions would be to take a pair of good isospectral orbifolds $\O_1,\O_2$ (which can of course be manifolds) and a bad orbifold $\O$.
+The only obvious way to construct isospectral bad orbifolds using known constructions would be to take a pair of good isospectral orbifolds $\O_1,\O_2$ (which can, of course, be manifolds) and a bad orbifold $\O$.
 Then the Riemannian products $\O_1 \times \O$ and $\O_2\times \O$ are isospectral bad orbifolds.
-However, in Section \ref{section:examples} we will present the first examples of isospectral bad orbifolds which cannot be written as non-trivial products.
+However, in Section \ref{section:examples} we will present the first examples of isospectral bad orbifolds which cannot be written as nontrivial products.

-Note that it would be pointless to apply the obstructions above to our examples of isospectral bad orbifolds in Section \ref{section:examples}, since the isospectral pairs given there are always diffeomorphic by definition.
-For more results on the spectral geometry of orbifolds see \cite{MR2433665,MR1821378} and the references therein.
+Note that it would be pointless to apply obstructions to the isospectrality of a pair of a manifold and a singular orbifold to the examples in Section \ref{section:examples}, since our isospectral pairs and families are always diffeomorphic by definition.
+Also note that such obstructions in general do not apply to the case of orbifolds with boundary as it is actually possible to construct a Dirichlet-isospectral pair of a singular orbifold and a manifold (\cite{herbrich11}).
+For more results on the spectral geometry of (closed) orbifolds see \cite{MR2433665,MR1821378} and the references therein.

-\section{The Torus Method For Orbifolds}
+\section{The torus method for orbifolds}

 In this section we generalize the so-called torus method from \cite{MR1895349} to orbifolds.